Days 1 - 2

 DANUM VALLEY CONSERVATION AREA

 Danum is probably the best area to look for some of Borneo’s trickier species.
-No fewer than six species of pitta occur and we could be lucky to encounter the shy Great Argus, the world's largest pheasant, with its distinctive 'kwa-wau' call that can be heard from over a kilometre away!
-Among a host of sought-after Bornean endemics we have further chances to see Bornean Bristlehead, White-crowned Shama, Bornean Ground Babbler, Bornean Blue Flycatcher and Pygmy White-eye.
-More widespread South-east Asian species include Oriental Honey Buzzard, Crested Serpent Eagle, Emerald Dove, Blue-crowned Hanging Parrot, Raffles’s and Red-billed Malkohas, Red-naped and Scarlet-rumped Trogons, Red-bearded Bee-eater, Banded, Green and Black-and-yellow Broadbills, Fiery Minivet, Asian Fairy Bluebird, Greater Racket-tailed Drongo, Black-throated and Striped Wren Babblers, Fluffy-backed Tit-babbler, Spectacled Spiderhunter and Yellow-rumped, Yellow-breasted and Yellow-vented Flowerpeckers...
+No fewer than six species of pitta occur and we could also be lucky to encounter the shy Great Argus, the world's largest pheasant, with its distinctive 'kwa-wau' call that can be heard from over a kilometre away!
+Among a host of sought-after Bornean endemics we have further chances to see Bornean Bristlehead, White-crowned Shama, Bornean Wren-babbler, Bornean Blue Flycatcher and Yellow-rumped Flowerpecker.
+More widespread Southeast Asian species include Oriental Honey Buzzard, Crested Serpent Eagle, Emerald Dove, Blue-crowned Hanging Parrot, Raffles’s and Red-billed Malkohas, Red-naped and Scarlet-rumped Trogons, Red-bearded Bee-eater, Banded, Green and Black-and-yellow Broadbills, Fiery Minivet, Asian Fairy Bluebird, Greater Racket-tailed Drongo, Black-throated and Striped Wren Babblers, Fluffy-backed Tit-babbler, Spectacled Spiderhunter and Yellow-breasted and Yellow-vented Flowerpeckers...
 The list of possible species is long and our days at Danum are sure to be filled with great birding!

-Danum is also outstanding for mammals and possible highlights here might include Bornean Orang-utan, Bornean Gibbon and, with luck, Borneo Pygmy Elephant - not to mention Red Giant Flying Squirrel and the Bornean Bearded Pig...
+Danum is also outstanding for mammals and possible highlights here might include Orang-utan, Bornean Gibbon and, with luck, Bornean Pygmy Elephant - not to mention Red Giant Flying Squirrel and the Bornean Bearded Pig...
 Who could resist looking for those!
-Our nocturnal forays may be rewarded with sightings of Buffy Fish Owl or Brown Wood Owl along with mammals including up to five species of civet, several species of flying squirrel, Bornean Loris and Leopard Cat.
+Nocturnal forays may be rewarded with sightings of Barred Eagle Owl, Buffy Fish Owl or Brown Wood Owl along with mammals including up to five species of civet, several species of flying squirrel, Bornean Loris and Leopard Cat.
 If we are really lucky, we might even encounter the tiny Western Tarsier.

 In all, we spend four nights at the Borneo Rainforest Lodge.
 Set deep within primary rainforest above a bend on the Danum River, we'll find birds are abundant in the garden alongside a host of exciting butterflies, including several species of magnificent birdwing.
 Nights at Borneo Rainforest Lodge